-- a.
-On December 2, 2002, Gilead added that patients had suffered renal impairment, including increased creatinine, renal insufficiency, kidney failure, and Fanconi syndrome, with Viread use; - b.
-On October 14, 2003, Gilead added more kidney disorders, including acute renal failure, proximal tubulopathy, 10 and acute tubular necrosis: 11 - c.
-On May 12, 2005, Gilead added nephrogenic diabetes insipidus; 12 and - d.
-On March 8, 2006, Gilead added polyuria13 and nephritis14 to the list of renal and urinary disorders that patients had experienced while on TDF.
+- On December 2, 2002, Gilead added that patients had suffered renal a. impairment, including increased creatinine, renal insufficiency, kidney failure, and Fanconi syndrome, with Viread use; - b.
+On October 14, 2003, Gilead added more kidney disorders, including acute renal failure, proximal tubulopathy, 10 and acute tubular necrosis; 11 - On May 12, 2005, Gilead added nephrogenic diabetes insipidus; and c. - On March 8, 2006, Gilead added polyuria and nephritis to the list of d. renal and urinary disorders that patients had experienced while on TDF.